aaronzlim/spectrum_analyzer/README.txt

     - Power supply works
     - Neopixel strips have been soldered together
     - Neopixels have been tested and are functional
+    - LED control code works
+    - Color scheme look up tables are now switchable

 To Do:
-    - Get Arduino code functional (setMatrix function needs work)
     - Solder together a small stereo to mono adapter
     - Test voltage levels from audio input (aux and mic)
-    - Test Arduino A/D converter (timing?)
+    - Test Arduino A/D converter with different clk speeds
-    - Test filter bank
+    - Test MSGEQ7
     - Decide on how to implement gain control
-    - Decide on look up table for LED color selection
+    - Implement pushbuttons to switch color schemes

 Credits: